 - Dramatically reduced labor requirement versus manual handling

-- Reduced risk of temperature abuse for perishable products on unrefrigerated docks
+- Reduced risk of temperature abuse for perishable products that can be moved more rapidly across unrefrigerated docks

 - Less risk of product damage

 - Reduced risk of worker repetitive stress injuries